tu2-atmanand/task-board-docs/docs/How_To/HowToEditATask.md

 ## Using Edit Task Window

-This features allows you to directly edit the cotent of the tasks from the board.
-You dont have to open the parent markdown file of this task to edit it.
-The chnages will be reflected in the markdown file.
+This features allows you to directly edit the content of the tasks from the board.
+You don't have to open the parent markdown file of this task to edit it.
+The changes will be reflected in the markdown file.

 **Step 1 :** Click on the Edit Icon button to open the **Edit Task Window**.